shini4i/argo-watcher/docs/guides/deployment-lock.md

 !!! warning
     Windows are evaluated in the **server's** timezone, which is UTC in the published image unless you set `TZ`.

+A window that starts and ends on the same day must end later than it starts.
+An overnight freeze names the following day — write `Sat 22:00 - Sun 06:00`, not `Sat 22:00 - Sat 06:00`.
+The server refuses to start on a window it could never open, rather than accepting a freeze that silently never fires.

 ## Manual lockdown

 !!! note